rcazzara/seldovia/_people/Mackenzie_Elizabeth.md

 he changed his name back to Edward Josiah He met Elizabeth at some time during his time in Asia and they were married.
 They lived in Seldovia after their son Brian was born and Brian believes that his father was working in the office of a local mine.
-After Elizabeth’s death, father and son moved to other locations around the world where Edward had contract work for the US Government.
+After Elizabethâ€™s death, father and son moved to other locations around the world where Edward had contract work for the US Government.
 They lived in Nicaragua and Newfoundland and Edward also worked at Ascension Island.
 He eventually